 Contrast sometimes referred to as “dyes” are used to highlight organs, tissues and blood vessels.
 They can help the radiologist determine the presence and extent of injury or disease by increasing the visibility of all the structures of organs and tissues being examined.
 There are three main types of contrast for CT’s:

 Contrast agents for CT exams can be administered in three ways:

 Oral contrast can be in two different forms:

 When either oral contrast is used the patient will usually drink about 1,000 to 1,500 cc, the equivalent of 3 to 4 12-ounce drinks.

 Usually an hour to two hour prep time is needed for oral contrast to work its way through the GI system.
-This being the case, many patients pick up there contrast the day before their CT at any campus in Imaging or their doctors office and follow prepping instructions given.
+This being the case, many patients pick up there contrast the day before their CT at any campus in Imaging and follow prepping instructions given.

 IV or Intravenous contrast is used to highlight organs and tissues and vessels throughout the body.
 Iodine is the most common IV contras.

 During injection it is common to feel a warm sensation or hot flash throughout the body and this is sometimes accompanied by a metallic taste or smell and a sensation of a rush to your bladder or urgency to urinate.
 Contrast administration is done at a certain time during exams and scans are sequenced after injection to view uptake and disposal.
 After the exam is completed your kidneys and liver quickly eliminate the contrast from your body.